Lorti/manu.ninja/src/pages/2018-12-10-gatsby-and-buttercms/index.md

 If you want to add ButterCMS pages to your blog, add a list of page slugs to your `gatsby-config.js` and follow the same steps as for your blog posts, using the `butterPage` and `allButterPage` GraphQL fields.

+ButterCMS automatically generates a slug when you create a new page: A page titled `Example Page` gets an `example-page` slug, which is shown below the page title in the ButterCMS editor.
+You can add these slugs to your `gatsby-config.js`:

 ```js
 module.exports = {
   plugins: [